 Research suggests that melatonin has can increase bone density but, unfortunately, it may also make bone more susceptible to fracture.
 A placebo-controlled study in Denmark among post-menopausal women with bone loss given 1 mg or 3 mg of melatonin every night for one year, showed small, but significant, improvements in bone density of the leg and spine.
 Most notably, at the 3 mg dose, bone density in the neck of the femur in the hip increased relative to placebo by 2.3%, and inner bone thickness in the tibia (lower leg) and lumbar spine increased by 2.2% and 3.6%, respectively.
 All participants were also given calcium (800 mg) and vitamin D (800 IU) daily; while this increased calcium loss in the urine among those receiving placebo, it did not among those receiving melatonin (Amstrup, J Pineal Res 2015).
 However, the study did not determine the effect on fractures, and there is increasing concern that melatonin increases the risk of fractures by interfering with the normal cycle of bone resorption and formation (see Concerns and Cautions); more research is needed to determine if daily melatonin is beneficial for women experiencing bone loss.
 Interestingly, further analysis of this year-long study showed that, in women with a good quality of sleep, melatonin had no effect on sleep quality; however, in poor quality of sleep, small doses of melatonin trended towards improving quality.
 There was no effect on overall quality of life.
 The study also found no hangover effect affecting balance and muscle function (Amstrup, Nutrition J 2015).

-Other potential uses for melatonin include reducing symptoms of tardive dyskinesia (a potential long term side-effect of anti-psychotic medications), nicotine withdrawal symptoms, irritable bowel syndrome, dyspepsia, and cluster headaches.
+Other potential uses for melatonin include reducing symptoms of tardive dyskinesia (a potential long term side-effect of anti-psychotic medications) and nicotine withdrawal symptoms.
 There is preliminary evidence that melatonin may also be useful as an adjunct to conventional therapy in treating some forms of cancer, reducing side effects or enhancing drug efficacy.